daattali/beautiful-jekyll/aboutme.md

 aka data science.

 Having to have this picture in mind, I was intrigued by this challenge to create an ideal world into reality.
-I started off writing scripts and apps that improve my own work efficiency, and later leads to codes that improves the whole entire team's day to day job.
-As I move in from the operational side into the BI side, I am even more fascinated by how data science can be utilizes to impact business models.
+I started off with writing scripts and apps that improved my  work efficiency, and that led to codes that improved the entire team's daily tasks.
+As I moved from the operational to the BI side, I became even more fascinated by how data science could be utilized to impact business models.

-My passion is to create and optimizes data algorithm that not only replace manual nodes with intelligent data driven quality, but also drives up the full data stream to make the best business executive decisions.
+My passion is to create and optimize data algorithms that not only replace manual nodes with intelligent data driven quality, but also drive up the full data stream to make the best business executive decisions.

 ### my history